-Saving strategies identified as part of the 2019-20 Budget preparation include organisational initiatives, service reviews, contract management efficiencies, infrastructure and work planning actions as well as people management initiatives.
-These reviews have already identified savings across the corporation which have been captured in building the 2019-20 budget in areas such as:
+Saving strategies identified as part of the 2019-20 Budget preparation include organisational initiatives, service reviews, contract management efficiencies and savings, infrastructure and work planning actions as well as people management initiatives.
+These reviews have already identified savings across the corporation which have been captured in building the 2019-20 budget.